Current Federal Reserve Interest Rates and Why They Change

 The FOMC targets a specific level for the fed funds rate, which determines the interest rates banks actually charge one another for overnight loans.
 Banks use these loans to help them meet cash reserve requirements: Banks that are short borrow from banks that have excess.

-Prior to the financial crisis, the Fed controlled the fed funds rate by buying and selling U.S. government securities on the open market.
-When the Fed buys a security, that increases the reserves of the bank associated with the sale, which makes the bank more likely to lend.
+Before the financial crisis, the Fed controlled the fed funds rate by buying and selling U.S. government securities on the open market.
+When the Fed buys a security, that purchase increases the reserves of the bank associated with the sale, which makes the bank more likely to lend.
 To attract borrowers, the bank lowers interest rates, including the rate it charges other banks.

 When the Fed sells a security, the opposite happens.
-Bank reserves fall, making the bank more likely to borrow, causing the fed funds rate to rise.
-These shifts in the fed funds rate ripple through the rest of the credit markets, influencing other short-term interest rates such as savings, bank loans, credit card interest rates, and adjustable-rate mortgages.
+Bank reserves fall, making the bank more likely to borrow and causing the fed funds rate to rise.
+These shifts in the fed fund rate ripple through the rest of the credit markets, influencing other short-term interest rates such as savings, bank loans, credit card interest rates, and adjustable-rate mortgages.

-Actions the Fed took during the financial crisis and throughout the recession that followed had the effect of ballooning banks’ reserve balances, and as a result, banks didn’t need to borrow from one another to meet reserve requirements.
+The Fed's actions during the financial crisis and ensuing recession had the effect of ballooning banks’ reserve balances, and as a result, banks didn’t need to borrow from one another to meet reserve requirements.
 The Federal Reserve could no longer rely on reserve balance manipulation to control interest rates.
 Because of that, the Fed has developed other tools to affect the rate.

-How the Fed Now Sets the Fed Funds Rate
+Changes in How the Fed Sets the Rate

 Today, the Fed sets a target range for the fed funds rate.
 It started back in October 2008, when the Fed began paying interest on reserves (IOR), but to a limited number of institutions.
 This was intended as the floor on the fed funds rate.
 After all, banks won’t lend to each other at a lower rate than what they’re getting from the Fed.